 - Maintaining the record of various nurse practitioners and medical facilities in the state.

-- Maintaining the standard of service and providing the vital information on all the training programs, certifications, licensing and laws.
+- Maintaining the standard of service and providing vital information on all the training programs, certifications, licensing, and laws.

 - Enforcement and orientation of the nursing laws and Nurse Practice Act in the state.